syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows the tab item with the image positioned to the top of the text:

 ![Image Position Top](images/Image-Position-Top.png)

 ### Bottom

-The image will be placed below the text vertically.
+When the `ImagePosition` property is set to `Bottom`, the image will be placed below the text, aligned vertically.

 {% tabs %}